 Square footage is abbreviated “SF” and, just as often, “APX SF,” for “approximate square footage.”
 This is an important distinction, and real estate agents are supposed to strive for accuracy here because square footage is one factor used to determine market value.

 Generally, the bigger the house, the more the house costs — as long as you’re looking in the same general area.
 Location can also affect cost.
-Home prices tend to be higher in some desirable neighborhoods, in some suburbs, or on lots that are near ponds, streams, or parks.
+Home prices tend to be higher in some desirable neighborhoods, in some suburbs, or on lots near ponds, streams, or parks.

 Looking Beyond the Numbers